Ja10th/My-blog-articles/cle0bbcjw000a08mhdl362qf7.md

 ---

-HTML (Hypertext Markup Language) is the backbone of the modern web, providing the structure and content of virtually every website on the Internet.
+[HTML (Hypertext Markup Language)](https://jaurel.gumroad.com/l/tkbgv) is the backbone of the modern web, providing the structure and content of virtually every website on the Internet.
 Whether you're building a simple personal blog or a complex e-commerce platform, HTML is the foundation upon which all your web pages will be built.

 In this article, we will provide a comprehensive guide on how to get started with HTML, from the basics of the language to advanced techniques for creating dynamic and interactive web pages.
+Aside from this article, you can check out [this E-book](https://jaurel.gumroad.com/l/tkbgv) that will turn you from a beginner to an advanced programmer

 ## Getting Started with HTML